maintenance

 While you’re at it:

-1. Use your cleaning brush on the shower screen
+1. Brush the shower screen

 2. Wipe away any loosened residue